- Contractor:Irek Maduzia

-From the architect.
+Text description provided by the architects.
 A project for the alterations to the ground floor of a two-storey, terraced Edwardian house in the Muswell Hill Conservation Area for a couple with young children.

 Typical of houses of the period with relatively narrow, but deep plans, the centre of the house was formerly dark and disconnected from the rest.